WhiteFerrari666/polarsteps-unpacker-rust/README.md

+# Polarsteps Unpacker - Rust edition
-## Small app that prints JSON content from Polarsteps into an MS Word document
+Small app that takes the contents of a Polarsteps user data export and converts it into an MS Word document.

+This is my project to get acquainted with Rust and, furthermore, with web technologies in the frontend.

+#### used frameworks
+Tauri/Rust in the Backend and SolidJS/Typescript in the frontend.

 #### run dev environment
 `npm run tauri dev` -- for anything else look @ Tauri Getting Started examples